Finnegan Shannon: Background and identity

 Their work has been exhibited in major cultural institutions internationally, including the Banff Centre for Arts and Creativity, Friends of the High Line, the Tallinn Art Hall, Nook Gallery., and the Wassaic Project They have spoken about their work at the Brooklyn Museum, the School for Poetic Computation, The 8th Floor, and The Andrew Heiskell Braille and Talking Book Library.

 In 2018, Finnegan received a Wynn Newhouse Award. and participated in Art Beyond Sight's Art + Disability Residency In 2019, Finnegan was an artist-in-residence at Eyebeam.
-Their work has been written about in C Magazine, Art in America, Hyperallergeic, and the New York Times.
+Their work has been written about in C Magazine, Art in America, Hyperallergic, and the New York Times.